Diagram spaces, diagram spectra, and spectra of units: The equivalence of -spaces and -modules

 The horizontal isomorphisms are the canonical interchange maps for iterated bar constructions.
 The other unmarked arrows are induced by the inclusion $\cJ \arr \cI$.
 The bottom right triangle commutes up to homotopy as an instance of Lemma \ref{appendix_homotopy_diagram} with $Y = *$.
 The other regions commute by naturality.
 The map of $\cI$-spaces $\epsilon \colon B(\cI, \cI, X) \arr X$ is a level-wise deformation retract, hence the left vertical map is a homotopy equivalence.
 The right vertical composite is induced by the map of $\cI^{\op}$-spaces

-which is equal to the level-wise contraction $B(*, \cJ, \cI) \arr *$ of Lemma \ref{contractible_isometries_bar}.
+which is equal to the level-wise homotopy equivalence $B(*, \cJ, \cI) \arr *$ of Lemma \ref{contractible_isometries_bar}.
 Thus the right vertical composite is also a homotopy equivalence and the lemma follows. \end{proof}

-\begin{remark} The preceding proposition is the first step in connecting the homotopy theory of $\cI$-spaces to the homotopy theory of $\bbL$-spaces, which amounts to a restriction of the diagram category from $\cI$ to $\cJ$.
+\begin{remark} The preceding proposition is the first step in connecting the homotopy theory of $\cI$-spaces to the homotopy theory of $\bbL$-spaces.
 It is an interesting fact that the analogs of \ref{contractible_isometries_bar} and \ref{untwisting_prop} do \emph{not} hold for $\bbI$-spaces.
 That is, $B(*, \bbJ, \bbI)$ is not contractible.
-This difference between the symmetric and orthogonal contexts is related to the fact that $\pi_*$-isomorphisms and stable equivalences do not coincide for symmetric spectra, and do coincide for orthogonal spectra. \end{remark}
+This difference between the symmetric and orthogonal contexts is related to the fact that $\pi_*$-isomorphisms and weak homotopy equivalences do not coincide for symmetric spectra, and do coincide for orthogonal spectra. \end{remark}